Operation Monopoly: Background

 A history of spying between the Soviet Union and the United States was well established before the development of Operation Monopoly; several instances of eavesdropping between the two rivals have been uncovered.
 The earliest known incident took place in August 1945 when the Soviet Union had a delegation from the Young Pioneer organization present a wooden plaque of the Great Seal of the United States to the American ambassador Averell Harriman as a "gesture of friendship."
 Officially, it was intended to symbolize the camaraderie and collaboration between the two nations during the Second World War.
 The plaque was hung in the study of the U.S. ambassador in his Moscow residence.
 This gift actually had an ulterior motive, as it was part of an elaborate intelligence operation to eavesdrop on the diplomat.
 Within the Great Seal, now colloquially referred to as "The Thing", a surveillance instrument had been planted, which provided the Soviets with confidential intelligence from within the American Ambassador's residence for seven years.
-The device remained undetected for so long because it was a passive listening device which could only be detected when radio waves at specific frequencies were sent towards it through an external transmitter.
+The device remained undetected for so long because it was a passive listening device that could be detected only when radio waves at specific frequencies were sent toward it through an external transmitter.
 This oversight allowed the Soviets to collect valuable information pertaining to American positions on political, military, diplomatic, economic, and technological topics.

 There were other instances of surveillance as well, some which went undetected for long periods of time.
 Forty listening devices were uncovered in the American embassy in Moscow in 1964.
-These bugs had long been suspected but were only found after embassy walls were broken down.
-It is unknown how long they had been in place, but due to visible rust it has been inferred that they were not recent installations.
+These bugs had long been suspected but were found only after embassy walls were broken down.
+It is unknown how long they had been in place, but given their visible rust it has been inferred that they were not recent installations.
 In 1984, the typewriters used by U.S. diplomats were found to have Soviet transmitters concealed inside of them which allowed Soviet analysts to decipher texts that were written.
-When a new U.S. embassy was built in 1969, listening devices were built into the foundation of the building while it was under construction, leaving the Americans vulnerable to Soviet surveillance operations.
+When a new U.S. embassy building began construction in 1979, listening devices were built into the structure of the building while it was under construction, leaving the Americans vulnerable to Soviet surveillance operations.
 After the discovery of these listening devices in 1985, the "Great Transmitter", as the embassy came to be nicknamed, eventually was taken apart and reconstructed at a cost of 240 million.

-The Americans for their part also took part in covert counter surveillance.
+The Americans for their part also took part in covert countersurveillance.
 Operation Gold was conducted by the Central Intelligence Agency (CIA) in coordination with Britain's MI6 Secret Intelligence Service (SIS).
 A tunnel was built underneath the world's most heavily patrolled border into the Soviet occupied zone in Berlin in the 1950s to covertly monitor landline communication of the Soviet Army headquarters.
-While promising at first, the operation turned out to be a failure, as British double agent George Blake informed Soviet Intelligence of its existence before it was put into use.
+While promising at first, the operation failed because British double agent George Blake informed Soviet Intelligence of its existence before it was put into use.